-- 13. Mentor those family members who show interest and talent in the special skills of the family. - 14.
-Work with educators, schools, and the community to perpetuate traditions (i.e., lei giving, celebrations). - 15.
-Recognize that Hawaiian language, history, culture, and values are a reflection of and directly impact one's worldview.

-- 1. Eat nutritious foods and teach children to eat well and grow fruits and vegetables. - 2.
-Nurture the spiritual and emotional well-being of everyone in the family. - 3.
-Engage in modeling healthy habits of the mind, body, and spirit. - 4.
-Practice and promote an active healthy lifestyle. - 5.
-Learn, play, and teach traditional sports and games (ie., hei, ulu maika, swimming, diving). - 6.
-Model nurturing, caring behavior to enhance the family's well-being.

-- 1. Utilize traditional Hawaiian child-rearing and parenting practices that reinforce a sense of identity and belonging (i.e., hānai, mua-muli practices). - 2.
-Use traditional naming practices and help each child understand the significance of the names he/she carries. - 3.
-Provide opportunities for family members to engage in cultural activities that develop the whole person (i.e., lei making, food preparation). - 4.
-Help family members understand their history and the heritage that shapes their identity. - 5.
-Recognize the importance of the Hawaiian worldview to the family, community, state, and world.
+14. Work with educators, schools, and the community to perpetuate traditions (i.e., lei giving, celebrations).
+15. Recognize that Hawaiian language, history, culture, and values are a reflection of and directly impact one's worldview. #4 'Ike Ola Pono: Wellness Pathway Families will be able to: 1.
+Eat nutritious foods and teach children to eat well and grow fruits and vegetables.
+2. Nurture the spiritual and emotional well-being of everyone in the family.
+3. Engage in modeling healthy habits of the mind, body, and spirit.
+4. Practice and promote an active healthy lifestyle.
+5. Learn, play, and teach traditional sports and games (ie., hei, ulu maika, swimming, diving).
+6. Model nurturing, caring behavior to enhance the family's well-being. #5 'Ike Piko'u: Personal Connection Pathway Families will be able to: 1.
+Utilize traditional Hawaiian child-rearing and parenting practices that reinforce a sense of identity and belonging (i.e., hānai, mua-muli practices).
+2. Use traditional naming practices and help each child understand the significance of the names he/she carries.
+3. Provide opportunities for family members to engage in cultural activities that develop the whole person (i.e., lei making, food preparation).
+4. Help family members understand their history and the heritage that shapes their identity.
+5. Recognize the importance of the Hawaiian worldview to the family, community, state, and world.
+6. Teach family members the Hawaiian worldview through family practices.

-- 6. Teach family members the Hawaiian worldview through family practices. - 7.
-Encourage members to practice their worldview outside of the home. - 8.
-Understand the significance of the role of cultural identity in providing a strong foundation for all social, emotional, intellectual, and spiritual development.
+7. Encourage members to practice their worldview outside of the home.

-- 1. Encourage lifelong learning through role modeling. - 2.
-Incorporate traditional stories, songs, and dances to enhance learning. - 3.
-Expect academic and cultural excellence from all members. - 4.
-Encourage all members to find their talents/gifts and excel at them.

-- 1. Understand and appreciate several forms of assessment and evaluation. - 2.
-Support and attend cultural events that showcase the talents and skills of family members. - 3.
-Recognize the special strengths and talents of each child. - 4.
-Guide and support family members in educational opportunities appropriate to their skills and talents. - 5.
-Participate in school activities. - 6.
-Communicate with teachers and counselors. - 7.
-Prepare their children for the school environment. - 8.
-Provide a loving, healthy and supportive environment for growth and achievement (i.e., graduation programs).

-1. Actively contribute to the development and well-being of the learning community.
+8. Understand the significance of the role of cultural identity in providing a strong foundation for all social, emotional, intellectual, and spiritual development. #6 'Ike Na'auao: Intellectual Pathway Families will be able to: 1.
+Encourage lifelong learning through role modeling.
+2. Incorporate traditional stories, songs, and dances to enhance learning.
+3. Expect academic and cultural excellence from all members.
+4. Encourage all members to find their talents/gifts and excel at them. #7 'Ike Ho'okō: Applied Achievement Path Families will be able to: 1.
+Understand and appreciate several forms of assessment and evaluation.
+2. Support and attend cultural events that showcase the talents and skills of family members.
+3. Recognize the special strengths and talents of each child.
+4. Guide and support family members in educational opportunities appropriate to their skills and talents.
+5. Participate in school activities.
+6. Communicate with teachers and counselors.
+7. Prepare their children for the school environment.
+8. Provide a loving, healthy and supportive environment for growth and achievement (i.e., graduation programs). #8 'Ike Honua: Sense of Place Pathway Families will be able to: 1.
+Actively contribute to the development and well-being of the learning community.
+2. Assist willing members of the community in offering their expertise to enhance learning opportunities.